warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 ***Genetic & Phenotypic Variation***

-- _O. sativa_ Japonica Nipponbare (IRGSP1): 32 million SNPs were assigned standard rsIDs provided by the [European Variation Archive](https://www.ebi.ac.uk/eva/).
+- _O. sativa_ Japonica Nipponbare (IRGSP1): 31 million SNPs were assigned standard rsIDs provided by the [European Variation Archive](https://www.ebi.ac.uk/eva/).

 - New variation data sets mapped to _O. sativa_ Japonica Nipponbare (IRGSP1):

   1) **Rice Mini-Core Collection (USDA URMC)**: 6.5 million SNPs in 190 rice accessions determined in the URMC diversity panel of the United States Department of Agriculture (USDA) by Kumar et al (2021) and kindly provided by Julie Thomas and Andy Pereira from the University of Arkansas.

-  2) **World Rice Core Collection (NARO WRC)**: 2.8 million SNPs and 357,639 InDels determined by resequencing 69 accessions with a high degree of genetic diversity (Tanaka et al, 2020a).
-These accessions conform the WRC of the National Agriculture and Food Research Organization (NARO) Genebank.
-The data set is also available in the TASUKE+ multiple genome browser of the RAP-DB resource.
+  2) **World Rice Core Collection (NARO WRC) and Rice Core Collection of Japanese Landraces (NARO JRC)**: 12 million SNPs determined in 68 accessions of the WRC (Tanaka et al, 2020a) and 50 accessions of the JRC (Tanaka et al, 2020b) collections of the National Agriculture and Food Research Organization (NARO) Genebank.
+This data was kindly provided by the team led by Dr. Takeshi Itoh of the RAP-DB resource.

-  3) **Rice Core Collection of Japanese Landraces (NARO JRC)**: 2.1 million SNPs and 317,832 InDels determined in the 50 accessions that constitute the JRC, which was developed in 2008 by the NARO Genebank.
-The data set is also available in the TASUKE+ multiple genome browser of the RAP-DB resource.
+***Regulation***

+_O. sativa_ Japonica Nipponbare (IRGSP1): ATAC-seq and Chip-seq data from [Lou _et al_ (2019)](https://sorghumbase.org/paper/24376) for rice.

 ### New Functionality & Features